Maximizing Relief Funding for Your School

-Congress has provided financial support through the Elementary and Secondary School Emergency Relief (ESSER) Fund that allocates dollars to each state in the same proportion as their Title I, Part A grants.
+Congress has provided financial support through the following relief plans: Elementary and Secondary School Emergency Relief (ESSER and ESSER II) Funds, the CARES Act, the CRRSA Act, and the ARP ESSER Rescue Plan (ESSER III).
+These funds are allocated to each state in the same proportions as their Title I, Part A grants.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act included $13 billion in ESSER funds as of March 2020.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act included $13 billion in funds as of March 2020.
 Another $54 billion was allocated as of December 2020 through the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act.
-In March 2021, another $122 billion was scheduled through the American Rescue Plan (ARP) for ESSER III (“ARP ESSER”).
+In March 2021, another $122 billion was scheduled through the American Rescue Plan (ARP) for ESSER III (ARP ESSER).

-ESSER funds can be used on any “activity authorized by the Elementary and Secondary Education Act.”
-ESSER II and III legislation specifies that funds can be used to address learning loss.
-Your ESSER funds can be used for:
+Relief funds can be used on any “activity authorized by the Elementary and Secondary Education Act.”
+ESSER II and III legislation specifies that funds can be used to address learning losses, e.g. These relief funds can be used for:

 - Identifying and addressing unfinished learning